NidhitheCoder/advanced-react/react-query/readme.md

 - Easy to maintain and building new features in applicaiton.
 - Direct impact on end users and helps to faster and more responsive than ever before.
 - Save on bandwidth and increase memory performance.

+# Installation
+- Create a new react app with the command `npx create-react-app react-query-demo`.
+- To install jason-server in your project use `yarn add json-server` command.cd re